Blog

 They say that "a goal is just a dream with a deadline".
 Well, a deadline can then be viewed as a helpful tool – they force you to make decisions and push forward, rather than dwelling on a specific aspect of a project for days!

-When your child commits to a deadline, they can begin to focus on that important task or goal and put aside distractions.
+This is a great executive function strategy, because when your child commits to a deadline, they can begin to focus on that important task or goal and put aside distractions.

 Talk to your child about reframing his or her thoughts – don’t think of that upcoming due date as a burden, but rather look forward to it as a time when your work will be finished!
 In fact, calling it a "finish line" might help your child adopt a different mindset that emphasizes accomplishment instead of looming misery.